 Phone calls quality is an essential feature to satisfy service subscribers.
 Acording to [45], regardless of the more sophisticated and powerful networks and smartphones “none of the 100 plus cell phones in Consumer Reports got an excellent or even a very good rating, for voice quality”.

-This can be explained by many reasons: smartphone size, with cameras, radios, microprocessors and other hardware that allow those tiny devices do all the great stuff they do.
+This can be explained by many factors: the smartphone size, cameras, microprocessors and other hardware, which allow those tiny devices do all the great stuff they do.
 Perhaps, sometimes the “speaker is wedged between the bezel and the front-facing camera” [47] covered in plastic and microphone is placed on the back of the phone which is not optimal.
 Additionally, the reasons why voice calls aren’t perfect are not only due to devices design architecture, the closest base station can be loaded at the time that a call is being done and is dependent of the distance that the packets must travel till they reach its destination because signal has to jump from cell to cell and every building, mountain or even the weather it’s an obstacle making possible to have more than one path to reach the destination [47].

-Deciphering this signal’s multipath that reach smartphones at different times is not easy, having the signal sometimes to be retransmitted, which happens in fractions of a second.
+Deciphering this signal’s multipath that reach smartphones at different times is not easy, as the signal sometimes has to be retransmitted, which happens in fractions of a second.
 Moreover, although a call can be done almost everywhere if we have coverage, some places are often very noisy with background sounds like traffic or nature.
 On those situations, neither the noise-canceling technology that some phones have can do much [48].

 Due to all those experiences had with voice calls, alternatives like texting, e-mail and instant messaging are constantly growing at the moment, but there are promises of improvements with HD voice transmitting at a range of frequencies from 50Hz to 7kHz that are more close to human voice frequencies (75Hz-14kHz) than the oldest telephone network that had this ranges between 300 and 3,400 Hz [65].